 What rights and responsibilities should domain name registrants that use privacy/proxy services have?
 What obligations should ICANN-accredited privacy/proxy service providers have in managing these rights and responsibilities?
 Clarify how transfers, renewals, and PEDNR policies should apply.

-In relation to Question B-3, the WG requested a briefing from ICANN staff on the current policies and processes regarding transfers, renewals and post-expiration domain name recovery (PEDNR).
+In relation to Question B-3, the WG requested a briefing from ICANN staff on the current policies and processes regarding transfers, renewals and post-expiration domain name recovery (“PEDNR”).
 The WG also created a Sub-Team to consider issues that might arise during domain name transfers, including transfers from a failed registrar and inter-registrar transfers where either the gaining or losing registrar uses a privacy or proxy service.
 The Sub-Team recommended that the WG consider generally mandating the relay of ICANN-critical communications (such as required notices and reminders – for example, annual reminders under the WHOIS Data Reminder Policy and notices under the Expired Registrations Recovery Policy).
-For transfers from a failed or de-accredited registrar, the Sub-Team considered that the situation would be almost fully covered by ICANN’s Inter-Registrar Transfer Policy (“IRTP”).
+For transfers from a failed or de-accredited registrar, the Sub-Team considered that the situation would be almost fully covered by the IRTP.

-In analysing the interplay between privacy protections (via use of a privacy/proxy service) and the process of a transfer under the IRTP, the Sub-Team noted several types of use cases that could take place, as follows:
+In analysing the interplay between privacy protections (via use of a P/P service) and the process of a transfer under the IRTP, the Sub-Team noted several types of use cases that could take place, as follows: